snowplow-archive/snowplow.github.com/_posts/2016-04-2x-snowplow-r79-black-swan-with-api-request-enrichment-released.md

 You can also find out more on the [API Request Enrichment] [api-request-enrichment] page on the Snowplow wiki.

-<h2 id="headerenrichment">2.
+<h2 id="http-header-extractor-enrichment)">2.
 HTTP Header Extractor Enrichment</h2>

 In R72 Great Spotted Kiwi we released the [Cookie Extractor Enrichment] [cookie-extractor-enrichment], allowing users to capture first-party cookies set by other services on your domain such as ad servers or CMSes.
 This data was extracted from the HTTP headers stored in the Thrift raw event payload by the Scala Stream Collector.

-Depending on your tracking implementation, these HTTP headers can contain other relevant data for analytics - and with this release, community member [Khalid Jazaerly] [khalid] has kindly contributed new more powerful [HTTP Header Extractor Enrichment] [hhe-enrichment].
+Depending on your tracking implementation, these HTTP headers can contain other relevant data for analytics - and with this release, community member [Khalid Jazaerly] [khalid] has contributed a new powerful [HTTP Header Extractor Enrichment] [hhe-enrichment] to extract these.

-In order to enable it, use a configuration similar to the one for the Cookie Extractor Enrichment:
+The configuration is similar to the one for the Cookie Extractor Enrichment:

 {% highlight json %}
 {